 Notes

-- Tarter: McIntosh, Granny Smith, Jazz, Braeburn
+- Tarter: Pink Lady, McIntosh, Granny Smith, Jazz, Braeburn

 - Optional Sweetener: You can add some of your preferred sweetener before cooking if you like, or you can stir in a liquid sweetener, like maple syrup or honey, afterwards.

-- Yield: This recipe yields about 4 cups of applesauce in total.
+- Yield - This recipe yields about 2 ½ pounds (4 ½ cups) of applesauce in total.